 The 2011 Census saw many improvements around its questions — especially in being more inclusive of the different disabilities, including the third gender as an option and allowing women to list themselves as separated.
 At the same time, the introduction of ICR technology indisputedly improved data processing time and quality.

 However, it is crucial for the Census to address its problems and keep improving.
-Since Census data is used to guide almost every government policy, programme and scheme, data accuracy is crucial.
+Since Census data is used to guide almost every government policy, program and scheme, data accuracy is crucial.
 Sensitive questions are always difficult, but it is crucial to figure out how to accurately measure sensitive topics like gender and disability.
 At the same time, enumerators must be held to high standards and be paid adequately, which will help to ensure that they take their job seriously.

 Want to learn more about the Census?
 See Part 1 of this series for a history of how the Census was created and how it has changed over time, or Part 2 to learn why it takes four years to prepare for each Census.